Jasswanth-dev/Todo/README.md

 # Features
-In the Application You can add and delete the any todo item The Todo data is only saved when you click on the save button or else it is not saved The data is stored in the device store and does not stored in the any type of backend server
+1) In the Application You can add, mark as completed and also delete the todo items.
+2) The Todo data is only saved when you click on the save button or else it is not saved.
+3) The data is stored in the device store and does not stored in the any type of backend server.